-Global submitted a report to the DEC on April 29, 2014, detailing its progress in implementing the activities described in this PPP.
-This report appears in Appendix B.
+Global submitted a report to DEC on April 29, 2014, detailing its progress in implementing the activities described in this PPP.
+On June 16, 2014, Global submitted written certification to DEC that it complied with this PPP and completed the tasks identified in the PPP.
+Both reports are included in Appendix B of this document.